-■ Florida State enters the game on a 14-game winning streak, which is the third-longest winning streak and FBS to date.
+■ Florida State enters the week on a 15-game winning streak, which is the third-longest winning streak and FBS to date.

-School Winning Streak
+School .
+Winning Streak

 Georgia

-Washington 15
+Washington

 Florida State

-Air Force 13

-James Madison 11
+James Madison 12

-- Over that 14-game winning streak, FSU has scored at least 30 points in each contest, the longest active streak in the nation and the second-longest streak in ACC history, trailing only FSU's 17 games from 2012-14. - In addition to the Seminoles' 14-game overall winning streak, the Noles have won nine straight ACC conference games heading into play this weekend at Pitt. - FSU also has a seven-game home win streak, the eighth-best in all of FBS, and a five-game road win streak, which ranks sixth nationally. - Wake Forest has won 12 straight non-conference games, the second-longest streak behind only Georgia and the Bulldogs' 20-straight non-conference wins. - Louisville has posted an ACC-best nine-game home win streak, the fifth-best in the FBS to date.
-The Cards host Virginia Tech this Saturday at 3:30 p.m. on ESPN.
+■ In addition to the Seminoles' 15-game overall winning streak, the Noles have won 10 straight ACC conference games heading into play this week versus Miami, which is the fourth-longest conference winning streak to date.

+■ FSU also has a seven-game home win streak, the eighth-best in all of FBS, and a six-game road win streak, which ranks sixth nationally.

+Wake Forest has won 12 straight non-conference games, the second-longest streak behind only Georgia and the Bulldogs' 20-straight non-conference wins.

+■ Louisville has posted an ACC-best 10-game home win streak, the fifth-best in the FBS to date.
+The Cards host Virginia this Thursday at 7:30 p.m. on ESPN.

+■ Virginia Tech nearly saw its streak of consecutive games scored end last week with three points in a 34-3 loss at No. 15 Louisville.
+However, with their field goal, the Hokies have scored in 366 consecutive games, the fourth-longest streak in FBS history.